Southwest Colombia

 Colombia is famous among birders and naturalists for being the most bird-rich county on Earth.
 While that's impressive enough, so, too, is its overall biodiversity which is eclipsed only by that of Brazil.........which has the advantage of being more than seven times larger.
 The unique topography of the country - Pacific and Caribbean coasts, three Andean ranges, vast Amazonian forest, and the equally vast Llanos - supports a tremendous number of bird species, including about 90 endemics and over 100 near endemics.
 Southwest Colombia offers exceptional opportunities to see, enjoy, and learn about the country's impressive birds and wildlife as it has good tourist infrastructure, good habitat variety, and many talented Colombian people who make our trip safe, comfortable, and fun.

 From Cali we’ll climb into the Western Andes to the very nice Araucana Lodge which will be our home base for 7 nights.
-Araucana has excellent rooms, very good food, an superb service.
-It’s located at a comfortable 5600 feet and is in the heart of one of Colombia’s most bird-rich areas.
+Araucana has excellent rooms, very good food, and superb service.
+It’s located at a comfortable 5250 feet and is in the heart of one of Colombia’s most bird-rich areas.
 From Araucana, we’ll make day trips to several nearby hotspots, including a few amazing feeding stations.
-One is the La Florida which is home to specialties such as chestnut wood-quail, multicolored and many other tanagers, and up to two dozen hummingbirds including velvet-purple coronet, blue-headed sapphire, tawny-bellied hermit, white-booted racket-tail, rufous-gaped hillstar, empress brilliant, and brown inca.
-We’ll spend a full morning here enjoying the Andean eye candy.
+One is La Florida which is home to specialties such as chestnut wood-quail, multicolored and many other tanagers, red-headed barbet, little tinamou, golden-headed quetzal, white-naped and chestnut-capped brushfinches, three-striped and russet-crowned warblers, and up to two dozen hummingbirds including greenish puffleg, long-tailed sylph, blue-headed sapphire, tawny-bellied hermit, white-booted racket-tail, western emerald, and bronzy inca.
+We’ll spend a full day in this area (which also includes the kilometer 18 road and another feeding station, Finca Alejandria), enjoying excellent forest, lots of Andean eye candy, and the warm hospitality of our hosts..